tytydraco/yessleep/out/I_sent_Krampus_a_letter_when_I_was_young_A_few_days_later_I_received_a_response.md

 The voice was shaking my insides as though I’d swallowed a speaker playing heavy metal.

 “I will leave in due time.
-I just not with this present.”
+Just not with this present.”

 “The hell you are.”